Looking for support for your finance function? Book a time with an expert.

 In Accrual accounting, it's "giving credit when credit is due" as cash takes a back seat to actual business activities of revenues and expenses.

-This approach yields financial statements that better reflect tangible business activity during each period rather than based on the often arbitrary timing of payments.
+This approach yields financial statements that better reflect tangible business activity during each period rather than being based on the often arbitrary timing of payments.

 How Each Method Records Transactions